Instant Pot Scalloped Potatoes

 • Turn the Saute mode on, and add the garlic to the leftover liquid in the pot.
 Stir and cook for 30 seconds.

-• Add cream and let it slightly simmer.
-Turn off IP and add 1 cup of shredded cheese, stir until fully melted and smooth.
+• Add the cream and let it simmer slightly.
+Turn off the IP and add 1 cup of shredded cheese.
+Stir until it is entirely melted and smooth.

-• Pour the cheese sauce over the potatoes, toss to distribute and sprinkle on top the remaining 1 cup of shredded cheese.
+• Pour the cheese sauce over the potatoes, toss to distribute, and sprinkle the remaining 1 cup of shredded cheese on top.

-• Bake for 15 minutes, or until the mixture is bubbly.
+• Bake for 15 minutes, or until the mixture is bubbly and lightly browned.
 Broil for a few minutes to brown the top.
+Serve and enjoy!

 Nutrition